Gills Creek Historical Timeline

 1785 — Thomas Taylor and Wade Hampton purchased land on Gills Creek.
 On the eastern bank, Hampton established two plantations, “Woodlands” and “Millwood,” which converged at Hampton Hill.
 Taylor’s plantation was on the western bank of Gills Creek, a portion of which is the future site of the city of Columbia.
 See related Historical Marker for additional information.

 1786 — The State Legislature established Columbia as the state capital on a portion of Taylor’s plantation at the confluence of the Saluda and the Broad Rivers.

-1796 — Thomas Taylor employed slave labor to build a gristmill on Gills Creek at the junction of the Camden Road.
+1796 — Thomas Taylor had enslaved people build a gristmill on Gills Creek at the junction of the Camden Road.
 The mill was later sold to John and Edward Fisher, who used it to spin cotton.
 The Fishers later sold the mill and ran the Saluda Mill for Robert Gibbes.
 Ruins of this mill still stand in a private park on Old Mill Circle.
 See Historical Marker for additional information.

 c.
 1870 — Samuel Dent dammed Gills Creek north of Camden Road to power a saw mill.
 This created Dent's Pond.

 1871 — Bethlehem Baptist Church established atop a hill near the intersection of Shop Road and Beltline Boulevard.
 African Americans were buried in Childs Cemetery up until the 1960s.
 At some time, the cemetery was obliterated, but is now on Intertape Polymer Group property who have honored the dead by placing headstones for some of the souls known to have been buried there.